 Ancient roots and a growing future

-The bond between man and dog has very ancient roots, dating from some authors to 23,000 years ago.
-A relationship was initially created, in all likelihood, so that both species could gain their advantage.
+The bond between humans and dogs has very ancient roots, dating back to some authors as far as 23,000 years ago.
+A relationship was initially formed, likely to the mutual benefit of both species.
 They were then continued over the following millennia with the selection of both working and, later, companion breeds.

-Today, there is an indissoluble link between the dog and our species, as demonstrated by PSDA 2023 data compiled with the contribution of YouGov.
+Today, there is an indissoluble link between dogs and our species, as demonstrated by PSDA 2023 data compiled in collaboration with YouGov.
 That photographs an English dog population estimated at around 11 million.

-Surveys show how pets have become full-fledged family members in the last 15 years.
-Survey data show that 96% of the owners interviewed consider their pets family members.
+Surveys indicate that pets have become full-fledged family members over the last 15 years.
+Survey data suggest that 96% of the owners interviewed consider their pets to be family members.
 85% of respondents report that their pet participates in everything that happens in the family, and 89% that their pets spend more time with their owners outside the home.

 Owners are proving to be increasingly sensitive and attentive.
 They, therefore, need correct information and training on the subject through the support of professional figures, first and foremost that of the veterinary doctor, a reference point for animal health and welfare.